-What comes to mind when you hear or see the words “customer experience?”
+What comes to mind when you hear or see the words “customer experience trends?”
 Well, depending on what kind of marketing strategies you believe in or the industry you’re in, you might have different ideas about what CX means.
 But, regardless of whether you’re a traditional marketer or a digital-savvy, non-conventional one, something we can all agree on is that CX has become one of the biggest factors in helping a brand stand apart from its competition.

 We live in a world where, with minimal investment, people are able to start a business and sell their products or services, even when hundreds of others are offering the same things.
 In this world, earning customers and their loyalty has less to do with the product or service offered, and more to do with the experience you provide buyers, both intentionally and locally, from the time they discover your brand, through making a purchase, to offering support and post-purchase communications.